votomstuff/GPO-BOSS-SPAWN-TRACKER/README.md

 alarmNow → plays at the exact time the boss spawns.

-Support Me
+Support ME:

-If you’d like to support me, you can purchase one of my Roblox game passes:
+If you’d like to support me, you can purchase one of theese:

 BOBUX (100 Robux): https://www.roblox.com/game-pass/117238813/BOBUX